Will and Trust Bequests, Bankruptcy and Judgment Creditors

 When a Trustee or Personal Representative of an estate is granted the right to take possession of a child’s bequest for said child’s benefit, a spendthrift clause contained in the parent’s testamentary document takes over and prevents the courts and judgment creditors from having the right to attach to the assets.
 A spendthrift clause is a simple paragraph that states in pertinent part that the assets of the decedent are not available to creditors of any beneficiary of the decedent’s estate as long as such asset remains in the possession of the personal representative or Trustee of a trust.

-The final message that Mr. Dellutri explained was that the time to seek out a bankruptcy attorney is before you stop making your loan or credit card payments.
-Based on Mr. Dellutri’s comments, this author strongly suggests that the time to seek the advice of a bankruptcy attorney is in anticipation of becoming insolvent, not after it.
+The final message that needs some explanation is the time to seek out a bankruptcy attorney is before you stop making your loan or credit card payments.
+This author strongly suggests that the time to seek the advice of a bankruptcy attorney is in anticipation of becoming insolvent, not after it.
 How can you determine if you are insolvent?
 Insolvency occurs when your assets are less than your current liabilities.
-In today’s economic crisis it is easy to become insolvent if the assets you own (homestead) are not in balance with the amounts you owe on such assets (e.g. mortgage).
-Mr. Delutri pointed out that if you continue to make the payments on your obligations and then file for bankruptcy, it is likely your attorney can save your credit score and many of your assets if you seek timely assistance.
-This seems hard to fathom, but his comments pointed out that bankruptcy in and of itself does not cause a credit score to drop significantly, it’s the failure to make the four or five months payments preceding the filing for bankruptcy that causes a person’s credit score to rapidly decline.
+It is easy to become insolvent if the assets you own (homestead) are not in balance with the amounts you owe on such assets (e.g. mortgage).
+If you continue to make the payments on your obligations and then file for bankruptcy, it is likely your attorney can save your credit score and many of your assets if you seek timely assistance.
+This seems hard to fathom, but bankruptcy in and of itself does not cause a credit score to drop significantly, it’s the failure to make four or five months payments preceding the filing for bankruptcy that causes a person’s credit score to rapidly decline.